Why Regenerative Agriculture & Local Food?

 By cultivating the land with sustainable practices and following in the footsteps of traditional Indigenous farmers and methods, we can simultaneously capture carbon, take care of our soils and watersheds, improve human and animal health, address food access, and create a more just and equitable food system.
 Navigate to our education and resource page below to learn much more about regenerative agriculture and local food systems.

 350 Colorado’s Regenerative Agriculture and Local Food Systems Committee aims to address these issues in Colorado.
 Our committee’s mission is to cultivate a new focus in Colorado where regenerative agriculture is not only a primary and lasting community goal, but also a model for other places.
 Through action-oriented tactics — like advocating for regenerative agriculture policies and projects, education and awareness, and partnering with other local organizations and coalitions — our team is dedicated to creating equitable change in Colorado’s agricultural system for a more resilient climate and community.
 We are a group with diverse interests and backgrounds, and everyone is welcome to join the action and discussion.

 Click the photos below to see some of our past work!

 Our Executive Director, Micah Parkin, co-founded Boulder Community Fruit Rescue in 2014.
 Community Fruit Rescue is a 501(c)(3) dedicated to harvesting and distributing the surplus urban fruit growing throughout Boulder, Colorado.

-Policies that have were passed in the last legislative session that we helped support include:
+Policies that have were passed in recent legislative sessions that we helped support include: